datawire/ambassador-pro/README.md

 5. Deploy the authentication service: `kubectl apply -f ambassador-pro.yaml`.
 6. Create the policy CRD: `kubectl apply -f policy-crd.yaml`.

-## Installation for Client Credentials Mode (secret required)
+## Installation for validation mode (secret required)

-Note: When `ambassador-pro.yaml` is deployed with the `AUTH_CLIENT_SECRET` environment variable, it will allow the app to talk directly to identity provider via the management api.

-* Pros:
-  * Facilitates the deployment by providing config validation on the start up.
-  * No need for coding exchange even though it's still recommended to do.

-* Cons:
-  * The secret is in the manifest which makes it less secure.
-  * In case of secret rotation, the app will need to be reconfigured.
-  * Extra setup is needed in the identity provider.
+When deployed in validation mode, Ambassador Pro will validate configuration via the Auth0 management API.
+In the future, we may add more automatic configuration via the management API.
+Note that this mode requires the client secret in the manifest, which may present a security issue for some organizations.

 1. Install Ambassador.
 2. Clone this repository; you'll need the YAML configuration.